CAA's annual Worst Roads campaign helps influence change for Ontario's roads.

 Driving is about lifestyle and with that, work-life balance.
 If we are constantly having to repair our cars because of the damage sustained while driving, that is going to affect our finances.
 CAA Worst Roads gives you a chance to have your voice heard and tell politicians what roads need to be fixed and why.

 Terry Gitzel – Platoon Chief, Kitchener Fire Department.
 He has served as a firefighter for 25 years.

 Rough roads extend our drives as we are going to and from incidents, so we are always planning our route.
 Road safety is very important for us as firefighters, especially since we are often first on the scene.

-Doug Switzer – President, Ontario Motor Coach Association.
+Doug Switzer – Former President, Ontario Motor Coach Association.
 Lives in Burlington.